 How to Clean a GriddleLast updated on 6/01/2022

-Outfitting your kitchen with a commercial griddle is one of the best ways to make your menu more diverse and appealing!
-Whether you use it once a week or every day, it's very important to take care of your griddle in order to maintain cooking efficiency and to prevent flavor transfer.
-Since there are many different ways you can go about cleaning a griddle, we've provided you with some general tips and guidelines to follow, so you can continue to produce delicious meals for your customers.
+One of the best ways you can make your menu more diverse and appealing is by outfitting your kitchen with a commercial griddle.
+Whether you use it once a week or every day, it's very important to take care of your griddle to maintain cooking efficiency and prevent flavor transfer.
+Since there are many different ways you can go about cleaning a griddle, we've provided you with some general tips and guidelines to follow, so you can continue to produce delicious meals for your customers.Shop All Griddle Cleaner

-How to Clean a Commercial Griddle
+How to Clean a Griddle Video

 Cleaning Non-Chromium Surfaces

 Unlike their chromium counterparts, non-chromium surfaces require a different cleaning process.
 You’ll also have more freedom to use different products or equipment while cleaning them.
 To clean a non-chromium surface, adhere to the steps listed below:

 - Scrape: Use a grill scraper after every use to remove excess grease and food.

 - Remove excess debris: If the griddle is extremely soiled, use a griddle or grill brick while the surface is still warm to gently rub off caked-on grease and food.
 Make sure you rub in the direction of the grain so you don't ruin the steel surface.